reemaratnani/earthquake-data-mapping/README.md

 -Included popups that provide additional information about the earthquake when a marker is clicked.

--Created a legend that will provide context for your map data.
+-Created a legend that provide context for map data.